Simple-temp/css/README.md

 How is opacity specified in CSS3?<br>
 Ans : we can use the property named opacity . this value will be start 0.1 and end 1 or maximum value is 1

+What is a z-index, how does it function?<br>
+Ans : z-index is used for specifying the vertical stacking of the overlapping elements that occur at the time of its positioning.
+It specifies the vertical stack order of the elements positioned that helps to define how the display of elements should happen in cases of overlapping.

+What are the properties of flexbox?<br>
+Ans : flex-direction, flex-wrap, flex-flow, justify-content, align-items, align-content